castle/castle-aws-cloudfront/README.md

 route.

-The POST should include a Castle `client_id` in the body of the request.
+The POST should include a Castle `client_id` in the body of the request, with Content-Type: application/x-www-form-urlencoded.
 Click [here](https://docs.castle.io/preauth/) to learn more about how to include a Castle `client_id` in a POST.

+> Note: Lambda@Edge + Cloudfront does not appear to support custom headers at this point, so you must include the `client_id` in the body.

-When the Lambda function receives the POST, it will in turn make a POST to Castle, and receive a risk score in return.
-If the risk score is above the `riskThreshold`, then the function will respond with a 403.
-If the risk score is below the `riskThreshold`, the function will respond with a 200.
+When the Lambda function receives the POST, it will in turn make a POST to Castle, and receive a verdict (`action`) and risk score in return.
+If the risk score is above the `riskThreshold`, or the verdict is "deny", then the function will respond with a 403.
+If the risk score is below the `riskThreshold`, or the verdict is not "deny", the function will respond with a 200.

 ## Prerequisites